John Vickers

 And can man from his brother’s soul

-God’s imprint dare efface?
+God’s impress dare efface?

 Material objects from the Underground Railroad rarely survived or were never produced due to the need for secrecy.
 That such a vessel, with an explicit moral critique and made by an abolitionist, exists makes it an extraordinary artifact.
 It transforms everyday craft into a vehicle for dissent, embedding abolitionist thought into domestic space within a society hostile to its message.